juxtapos/Rain/README.md

 **PLEASE NOTE:**

 * **Only expected to work on unixoid machines (because of path handling)**
-* **You need a symlink to from ./public/modules to ./modules, and from ./public/instances to ./instances.
-In the project root execute:**

-        $ ln -s ../modules public/modules
-        $ ln -s ../instances public/instances

 * **node-xml unfortunately doesn't allow configuration of entity resolution.
 Entities should not be resolved in the parser, which is why I patched my local node-xml module.**